10 secret spots of New York

 If you want to do something different during your trip to New York and see the skyline from the water without spending a penny, head to Pier 96 on the Hudson River near the Intrepid Air and Space Museum.
 From late May to October you can kayak and enjoy the Manhattan skyline on board one of these boats.
 The company offering this free activity is Manhattan Community Boathouse.

-It's easy to participate.
-You don't have to make a reservation, just go to the dock where the company operates and sign a waiver stating that you know how to swim.
-After storing your belongings in a locker, you will only need to be assigned a kayak and a paddle to dive into the water.
+You don't have to make any kind of reservation, just go to the dock where the company operates and sign a waiver stating that you know how to swim.
+After storing your belongings in a locker, you will only have to be assigned a kayak and a paddle to be able to dive into the water.

-If it's your first time doing this sporting activity, as it happened to me, don't worry because there are monitors at each dock who will show you how to get in and paddle.
+If it is the first time you do this sporting activity as it happened to me, don't worry because at each dock there are monitors who will teach you how to get in and paddle.
 They will also give you a life jacket for your safety.

 The kayak tours on the Hudson River last 20 minutes but you'll enjoy them a lot.
-The area where you can paddle is marked by buoys and you are not allowed to leave the area.
+The area where you can kayak is marked by buoys and you are not allowed to leave.

 Isabel's Traveller Tip